Ofsted Parent View: toolkit for schools

 From September 2019, we are updating what we ask in the Ofsted Parent View survey so that it links more closely to Ofsted’s new education inspection framework.

 The survey continues to ask parents how strongly they agree or disagree with statements about their child’s school, though the focus of what we ask parents has changed.

 We have removed and adapted some of the statements.
-We have also added new questions including a question for parents of children with special education needs or disabilities (SEND).
+We have also added new questions including a question for parents of children with special educational needs and/or disabilities (SEND).
 This reflects the new framework and responds to requests from parents for a question in this area.

 Ofsted Parent View questions